artefactual-labs/am-packbuild/rpm-testing/README.md

 This Vagrant environment is based on the official CentOS 7 Vagrant box `centos/7` which does not include the VirtualBox Guest Additions yet.
-We will be using `rsync` file sharing and `public_network` connectivity for now.

-You can provision the Vagrant box using the local yum repository in `../rpm` that needs to be previously built or our official repository.
+We will be using the `vagrant-vbguest` plugin to make sure that they're installed before we reach the provisioning stage.

 ### Instructions